 New York, New York

-JALBCA supports the City Bar Justice Center’s Cancer Advocacy Project (CAP) in its mission to assist moderate- and low-income breast cancer patients and survivors in New York City.
+JALBCA supports the City Bar Justice Center’s Cancer Advocacy Project (CAP) in its mission to provide legal assistance to moderate- and low-income breast cancer patients and survivors in New York City.

 PROJECT LEAD® – $50,000